emiliorizzo/video_data/README.md

 ## Introduction

-This module retrieve data from youtube and vimeo APIs.
+This module retrieves data from youtube and vimeo APIs.
 Some features are similar to video_embed_field field module but can be used to complement it.